Love This? Save and Share!

 Forget these newfangled gastropubs – The Marquess of Anglesey does good, old-fashioned British food, and it does it well.
 The fish and chips alone make it a serious contender for the title of serving the best pub food in Covent Garden.

 There is a generous selection of great ales, lagers and ciders on tap, plus an extensive wine list.
-If neither of those options are quite to your liking, there is also an upstairs cocktail bar.
+If neither of those options is quite to your liking, there is also an upstairs cocktail bar.
 Their gin cocktails, in particular, are absolutely delish.

 Punch and Judy